Duplantis bids to end annus mirabilis on a high

 Winners of the 32 disciplines, six to be decided in a city event on Wednesday, also bag $30,000 (30,300 euros), while in addition there are wildcard entries up for grabs for next year's World Athletics Championships in Budapest.

+Lyles remarked it had "definitely been a long year", before insisting he was not fatigued after what he said had been a season in which he filled a sprint vacuum.

+"I don't feel tired, I feel springy, ready to go," said Lyles.
+"In this world of track and field and sprints, I see myself as leading the way."

-Dutch hopes ride on 400m hurdler Femke Bol, who was arguably the stand-out performer at the European champs as she sealed three golds in Munich.
+Dutch hopes ride on 400m hurdler Femke Bol, who was arguably the stand-out performer at the European champs as she secured three golds in Munich.

 The Olympic bronze medallist had to settle for silver behind world record holder Sydney McLaughlin in Eugene, but in the American's absence, Bol will be hot favourite in Zurich with Dalilah Muhammad her closest rival.